 5 Tips to Help Prevent Face Mask Acne

-Also, a face mask can trap your breath within it, the inside of your mask can become humid.
+Also, a face mask can trap your breath within it and the inside of your mask can become humid.
 Humidity tends to promote bacterial growth around the covered area of your face, which can then lead to acne buildup.
 For these reasons, it’s important that you take care of both your face mask and skin.

-Here are five tips to help reduce the chances of developing mask acne.
+Here are 5 tips to help combat developing mask acne.

-Select the Right Mask
+1. Select the Right Mask

-Keep Your Mask Clean
+2. Keep Your Mask Clean

-Cleanse Twice a Day
+3. Cleanse Your Face Twice a Day

-Moisturize Your Skin
+4. Moisturize Your Skin

-Take a Makeup Break
+5. Take a Makeup Break

 Wearing foundation, blush and other types of makeup on the covered areas of your face can cause oil and sweat buildup that can clog your pores and produce acne.
 Taking a break from wearing makeup in those areas, at least temporarily, is one way to help reduce the onset of acne.
 Instead, accentuate the upper part of your face that is not covered by your mask.
 If you can’t skip the makeup, use makeup that is featured to be non-comedogenic or oil free to avoid blocking your pores.